 Donors can prepare and lodge their returns online via the eReturns portal.
 The eReturns portal can be accessed from https://ereturns.aec.gov.au.
-The easiest way to lodge your return accurately and on time is to use the eReturns portal, it is quick, secure, and allows importing/exporting of files which eliminates transcription errors.
-To assist with completing a return online, the eReturns Donor Quick Reference Guide, a step-by-step guide is available on the AEC's website at www.aec.gov.au.
+The easiest way to lodge your return accurately and on time is to use the eReturns portal; it is quick, secure, and allows importing/exporting of files which eliminates transcription errors.
+To assist with completing a return online, the eReturns Donor Quick Reference Guide, a step-by-step guide is available on the AEC website.
 See Appendix 4 for more information.